Collision Avoidance Maneuver Optimization with a Multiple-Impulse Convex Formulation: Collision Avoidance Maneuver Design

 The composition of all these linear maps results in

-where $(\mathbb{x}^j-\mathbb{x}^{j-1})$ is due to the fact that the optimization vector $\mathbb{x}^j$ contains absolute impulses, whereas the linearizations are about the optimal impulses of the $(j-1)$-th iteration.
+where $(\mathbb{x}^j-\mathbb{x}^{j-1})$ result from the absolute impulses in the optimization vector $\mathbb{x}^j$ contains absolute impulses, whilst the linearizations are about the optimal impulses of the $(j-1)$-th iteration.
 The perturbed time of closest approach, $t^j_{CA}$, is

-where $\mathbb{B}$ is the the $1\times6$ linear part of Eq. \eqref{eq:tcaManeuvered}.
+where $\mathbb{B}$ is the $1\times6$ linear part of Eq. \eqref{eq:tcaManeuvered}.
 Similarly, the perturbed relative position vector on the b-plane, $\bvec{\Delta r}^j_{CA}$, is given by

 in which $\mathbb{C}^j$ is the $2\times6$ linear part of Eq. \eqref{eq:conj1} at the $j$-th iteration.
 When $j=1$, all the $(j-1)$ quantities in the equations above are relative to the un-maneuvered case, i.e. $\bvec{\Delta r}^{0}_{CA} = \bvec{\Delta r}^{*}_{CA}$ and $\mathbb{x}^{0} = \mathbb{0}$.
-Note that as the CAMs determine a variation of the position vector of only few kilometers with respect to the ballistic trajectory (i.e., a relative variation of $0.1\%$), the convexification of the dynamics does not come with issues like artificial infeasibility and unboundedness.
-For this reason we did not introduce any artificial control or sophisticated trust-region algorithms, but only problem-driven bounds on the impulses magnitude and a maximum final state deviation on the b-plane.
+Note that as CAMs result in a variation of the position vector of only few kilometers with respect to the ballistic trajectory (i.e., a relative variation of $0.1\%$), the convexification of the dynamics does not come with issues like artificial infeasibility and unboundedness.
+For this reason we did not introduce any artificial control or sophisticated trust-region algorithms, but only problem-driven bounds on the impulse magnitudes and a maximum final state deviation on the b-plane.